mayaanne/foundations/week-1/my-reflections-week-1.md

-#My Reflections - Week one
+#My Reflections - Week One

-// this file is where you will keep your reflections for the week.
-Reflections count towards your foundation assessment.

 In addition to the challenge specific refletions, answer the following questions (in addition to the challenge-specific questions) in your reflection: